Dnreikronos/Dnreikronos/README.md

 # Wassup 👋

-I'm João, a backend engineer with about 6 years in Go.
-Most of that time has been spent keeping things from falling over at scale, and lately I've been spending nights and weekends on Rust and ZK cryptography.

-A few things I've shipped recently:

-- Fixed a concurrency bug in an invoicing pipeline that handles 140M+ transactions a month.
-The race was breaking fiscal compliance, and a mutex around the right section made it go away.
-- Cut some PostgreSQL queries by up to 85% (over a minute off the worst aggregations) by rewriting execution plans and adding targeted indexes.
-- Saved roughly $10k in licensing and compute by moving an invoicing stack off Java/Oracle and onto Go/PostgreSQL.
+I'm João.
+I'm transitioning into Web3, mostly focused on zero-knowledge cryptography.
+Day job pays the bills as a senior backend engineer (6+ years in Go), but the part I care about is shipping ZK circuits and on-chain code on Ethereum and Solana.

+What I've been working on:

+- Built the Rust and Web3 side of a ZK dark pool DEX: halo2 and arkworks circuits, client-side proof generation in WASM, a proof aggregator that batches individual proofs into a single on-chain check, and integration with the Solidity Groth16 verifier.
+- Shipped a Solana compliance layer that proves sanctions and travel-rule conformance without putting PII on-chain.
+Groth16 verification runs in a Token-2022 Transfer Hook under 200k compute units, with proof generation in the browser via Noir + WASM.
+- Built Anchor programs (Solana) and Solidity contracts (Ethereum) across several real-money projects: Token-2022 hooks, PDA-based subscription authorities, escrow contracts, and ERC-20 / SPL token flows.
-- 30 merged PRs into [Zed](https://github.com/zed-industries/zed), the Rust code editor (70k+ stars on GitHub).
-Most of them are bugs I hit while using it.
+- 30 merged PRs into [Zed](https://github.com/zed-industries/zed), the Rust code editor (70k+ stars).
+Mostly fixing bugs in GPUI, the editor core, and platform-specific rendering paths.
-- Ship ZK systems for fun: halo2 and arkworks circuits, Groth16 verifiers on both EVM and Solana.

 ---

 ## What I'm building right now

 **[DarkPool-Exchange](https://github.com/Dnreikronos/DarkPool-Exchange)**, a ZK dark pool DEX.
 Orders stay private until settlement.
 The engine matches them in batch auctions every 5 seconds with one clearing price per round, which kills most front-running and MEV.
-I'm working on the Rust and Web3 side: halo2 and arkworks circuits, client-side proof generation (WASM and native), the proof aggregator, and the Solidity verifier integration.
+I work on the Rust and Web3 side: halo2 and arkworks circuits, WASM and native proof generation, the proof aggregator, and the Solidity verifier integration.

 **[zksettle](https://github.com/yuribodo/zksettle)**, a Solana compliance layer for stablecoin fintechs.
 Proves travel-rule and sanctions conformance without putting any PII on-chain.
-A Token-2022 Transfer Hook verifies Groth16 proofs in under 200k compute units, and proof generation runs in the user's browser via Noir + WASM so nothing sensitive ever leaves the device.
+A Token-2022 Transfer Hook verifies Groth16 proofs in under 200k compute units.
+Off-chain side is a Rust workspace: issuer service, OFAC sanctions updater with a Sparse Merkle Tree, Helius-webhook indexer that pins attestations to Arweave, and an axum API gateway.

+---

+## Other Web3 projects

+- **[Crypto-Tip](https://github.com/Dnreikronos/crypto-tip)** (35 stars): decentralized tipping platform.
+Solidity contracts on Ethereum plus a Solana program in Rust, integrated with MetaMask and Phantom.
+- **[Pattpay](https://github.com/Dnreikronos/pattpay)** (26 stars, Cypherpunk Hackathon): Solana payment gateway for one-time and recurring subscriptions.
+Anchor programs use a delegate-authority PDA to charge subscribers automatically.
+Supports SPL Token and Token-2022.
+- **[givemoney.fun](https://github.com/Dnreikronos/givememoney.fun-crypto)**: crypto donation platform for Twitch and Kick streamers.
+Solidity `StreamerDonations` contract on Ethereum (Foundry + OpenZeppelin) and an Anchor program on Solana for SOL and SPL Token-2022 donations.
+- **[Proof Of Learn](https://github.com/Dnreikronos/proof-of-learn)** (NearX and ZKVerify Hackathon): AI-generated learning roadmaps validated by Circom ZK circuits, with on-chain NFT credentials issued via Solidity smart contracts (Foundry).

+---

+## Web3 community

+Web3 Technical Mentor and Ambassador at **Borderless Coding** (USA).
+Mentored 60+ engineers on Solidity smart contracts and blockchain architecture, ran 20+ live workshops with Foundry, Hardhat, and Remix, and helped grow the technical community by 200%.

 ---